Skip to main content

 Take one of the following mechanical drives courses.

-Take 6 semester hour credits from the MAJOR ELECTIVES course list located at the end of this program.
+Take six semester hour credits from the MAJOR ELECTIVES course list located at the end of this program.

 Credits: 13